 You should have seen the look of horror on their faces.

 “But we have to be in Germany tomorrow!” they protested.

 Again, I shrugged and directed them to the nearest bakery.
 At least, they wouldn’t go around telling everyone in Germany that the French had starved them.

 I know, as a Canadian, it annoys me too that businesses are closed on Sunday in France.
 But seriously, isn’t it mentioned in all guidebooks?
-This is some basic info you should get before you leave home, along with critical illness insurance information.
+This is some basic info you should get before you leave home.
 And don’t most countries around the world take a day off during the week?
 North America has a 24/7 culture, but I remember a lot of businesses were closed on Sunday as well in Latin America and even in China.